Dianqin-Sun/academic-website/content/event/The introduction of causal DAGs/index.md

 projects:
 - projects = []
 ---
+This is one of the seminars in *Real-World Evidence* by the Epidemiology Student Association at PUMC.
+The slide and video are in Chinese.

 If you want to know more about DAGs and confounder selection, check out these resources: